 The payment of all fees and assessments is as directed by SUNY Cortland officials.
 Fees and assessments are due as indicated on billing statements.
 Students who register for the fall semester during the official registration period are billed in July with payment due in early August.
 Advance registrants for the spring semester will be billed in mid-December with payment due in early January.
+Summer advance registrants will be billed in late April with payment due in early January.
 Summer advance registrants will be billed in late April with payment due in early May.
 Winter term registrants' bills will be mailed in late November with payment due in early December.